Kiichenko-Vlad/Kiichenko-Vlad/README.md

-My daily work involves writing complex SQL (CTEs, Window Functions) in Metabase (PostgreSQL), analysing system logs in Kibana, and delivering data insights to sales and analytics teams — not just coursework, but applied analytical work in a real product environment.
+My daily work involves writing complex SQL (CTEs, Window Functions) in Metabase (PostgreSQL), analysing system logs in Kibana, and delivering data insights to sales and analytics teams — applied analytical work in a real production environment — not a training dataset.

 ---